objekx/objecx-ui/README.md

-# Velin UI
+# Objecx UI

-Velin UI is a clean, lightweight, HTML-first design component library that requires **no JavaScript framework**.
+Objecx UI is a clean, lightweight, HTML-first design component library that requires **no JavaScript framework**.
 It is designed to be beginner-friendly while still providing a professional, Figma-level design experience.
 Use it directly in your projects with a single `<script>` tag or link to individual HTML/CSS snippets.